shurik179/yozh/README.md

 * `hardware`: design files for the custom electronics boards, BOM, etc.
 * `firmware`: bootloader and firmware files
 * `circuitpython_library`: Circuit Python user library

+## License
+All components (hardware, software, documentation) are released under MIT license.
+See file LICENSE in this directory for full text of the license.